MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 # Create Container Images

-In the previous Windows Server quick start a Windows container was created from a pre-existing container image.
+In the previous Windows Server quick start, a Windows container was created from a pre-existing container image.
 This exercise will detail creating your own container images manually, creating images using a Dockerfile, and uploading these images to Docker Hub.

 Prerequisites: